 - After that, right-click on the company file and select the Copy option.

-- Further, right-click on an empty space on your Windows desktop and click on Paste.
+- Further, right-click on a space on your Windows desktop and click on Paste.
 Now, you will have a copy of your company file.

 Important: Follow the below-given instructions if QuickBooks asks you to rebuild your company file.